saricden/kirkm.ca/index.md

     <div class="col service">
       <div class="img" style="background-image:url({{ "/assets/product-scaling.svg" | relative_url }});"></div>
       <h3>Product Scaling</h3>
       <p>As your userbase grows, so too must your product.
-I can help you tweak your software software such that it will be able to scale from a small community with a handful of users, all the way up to a community of hundreds of thousands or more.</p>
+I can help you build your software stack such that it will be able to scale from a small community with a handful of users, all the way up to a community of hundreds of thousands or more.</p>
     </div>
   </div>